The Asymptotic Statistics of Random Covering Surfaces: Introduction

 \subsection{Structure of the proofs and the issues that arise}

-The reader of the paper is advised to first read this $\S$\ref{subsec:Overview-of-the-paper}, and then $\S$\ref{sec:Proofs-of-main-theorems}, where all the ideas of the paper are brought together to give concise proofs of Theorems \ref{thm:analytic-function}, \ref{thm:expected-fixed-points-bounded}, and \ref{thm:subgroups}, before reading the other sections.
+The reader of the paper is advised to first read this $\S$\ref{subsec:Overview-of-the-paper}, and then $\S$\ref{sec:Proofs-of-main-theorems}, where all the ideas of the paper are brought together to give concise proofs of Theorems \ref{thm:rational-approx}, \ref{thm:expected-fixed-points-bounded}, and \ref{thm:subgroups}, before reading the other sections.

 There are two main ideas of the paper, that we will discuss momentarily.
 Here we give a `high-level' account of the strategy of proving our main theorems.
 At times we oversimplify definitions to be more instructive.

-Let us fix $g=2$, and discuss only Theorems \ref{thm:analytic-function} and \ref{thm:expected-fixed-points-bounded}.
+Let us fix $g=2$, and discuss only Theorems \ref{thm:rational-approx} and \ref{thm:expected-fixed-points-bounded}.
 The extension of these results from cyclic groups to more general finitely generated subgroups is along the same lines.
-So fix $\gamma\in\Gamma$.
+So fix $\gamma\in\Gamma_{2}$.

-Firstly, we view $\X_{n}=\X_{2,n}$ as a space of random coverings of a fixed genus 2 surface $\Sigma$.
-By fixing an octagonal fundamental domain of $\Sigma$, each covering of $\Sigma$ is tiled by octagons.
+Firstly, we view $\X_{n}=\X_{2,n}$ as a space of random coverings of a fixed genus 2 surface $\Sigma_{2}$.
+By fixing an octagonal fundamental domain of $\Sigma_{2}$, each covering of $\Sigma_{2}$ is tiled by octagons.
 This leads us to the notion of a \emph{tiled surface,} defined precisely in Definition \ref{def:tiled-surface}.
-A tiled surface involves not just a tiling, but a labeling of the edges of the tiling by generators of the fundamental group of $\Sigma$.
+A tiled surface involves not just a tiling, but a labeling of the edges of the tiling by generators of the fundamental group of $\Sigma_{2}$.
 Hence all the main theorems can be reinterpreted in terms of random tiled surfaces that are called $X_{\phi}$ for $\phi\in\X_{n}$.